Thor-Able

 The Thor-Able was an American expendable launch system used for a series of re-entry vehicle tests and spacecraft launches between 1958 and 1960.

 It was a two-stage rocket, consisting of a Thor IRBM as a first stage and a Vanguard-derived Able second stage.
 For satellite or space probe launches, an Altair solid rocket motor was added as a third stage.
 It was a member of the Thor family and an early predecessor of the Delta.

 The Able upper stage name represents its place as the first in the series, from the Joint Army/Navy Phonetic Alphabet.

+The Thor-Able vehicle had a stronger airframe than the standard Thor IRBM and had the inertial guidance system replaced by a radio guidance package mounted on the Able stages.

 Launches

 Sixteen Thor-Able were launched, nine on sub-orbital re-entry vehicle test flights, four on probe and three on orbital satellite launch attempts.
 Six of the launches resulted in failures, in which three of those were the result of the additional Altair upper stage, added to the rocket to allow it to launch spacecraft beyond a sub-orbital trajectory.
 All sixteen launches occurred from Cape Canaveral Air Force Station Launch Complex 17A.